 What is a Template?

-A meeting template consists of two key elements: a category it is part of and the language of the meeting.
-By default, all your meetings will have the "General Meeting" template for the main language set for your account (which defaults to English - United States).
+A meeting template defines how MeetGeek processes and presents your meeting data.
+Each template has a name, category, language, and description.
+By default, all your meetings use the “General Meeting” template for the main language set in your account (which defaults to English - United States).
+Check out the language settings article for more details related to languages.
 Check out the language settings article for more details related to languages.

 > Related article: Highlights & Summaries